papinet/papiNet-API/2.0.0/purchase-order.md

 **Scenario A:** Purchase Order with 1 Line, Confirmed

 1. An authenticated _customer_ creates a _purchase order_ with 1 _line_;
-2. The _seller_ confirms the _line_, the _customer_ is notified (1) and gets the details of the confirmed _purchase order_.
+2. The _supplier_ confirms the _line_, the _customer_ is notified (1) and gets the details of the confirmed _purchase order_.

 **Scenario B:** Purchase Order with 1 Line, Rejected

 1. An authenticated _customer_ creates a _purchase order_ with 1 _line_;
-2. The _seller_ rejects the _line_, the _customer_ is notified and gets the details of the rejected _purchase order_.
+2. The _supplier_ rejects the _line_, the _customer_ is notified and gets the details of the rejected _purchase order_.

 **Scenario C:** Purchase Order with 2 Lines, Cancel 1 Line and Create 1 New Line, Both Confirmed

 1. An authenticated _customer_ creates a _purchase order_ with 2 _lines_;
 2. The _customer_ cancels the 2nd _line_ and creates a new _line_;
-3. The _seller_ confirms the 1st _line_ and the newly created _line_, the _seller_ forgets the 2nd _line_ from the original _purchase order_ acknowledging its cancellation, the _customer_ is notified and gets the details of the confirmed _purchase order_.
+3. The _supplier_ confirms the 1st _line_ and the newly created _line_, the _supplier_ forgets the 2nd _line_ from the original _purchase order_ acknowledging its cancellation, the _customer_ is notified and gets the details of the confirmed _purchase order_.

 **Scenario D:** Purchase Order with 1 Line, and 1 Quantity Change Confirmed

 1. An authenticated _customer_ creates a _purchase order_ with 1 _line_;
-2. The _seller_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
+2. The _supplier_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
 3. The _customer_ requests a quantity change;
-4. The _seller_ confirms the quantity change, the _customer_ is notified and and gets the details of the confirmed _purchase order_ with the quantity change.
+4. The _supplier_ confirms the quantity change, the _customer_ is notified and and gets the details of the confirmed _purchase order_ with the quantity change.

 **Scenario E:** Purchase Order with 1 Line, and 1 Quantity Change Immediately Rejected

 1. An authenticated _customer_ creates a _purchase order_ with 1 _line_;
-2. The _seller_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
+2. The _supplier_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
-3. The _customer_ requests a quantity change, the _seller_ immediately rejects the quantity change and the _customer_ gets the details of the previously confirmed _purchase order_ without the quantity change.
+3. The _customer_ requests a quantity change, the _supplier_ immediately rejects the quantity change and the _customer_ gets the details of the previously confirmed _purchase order_ without the quantity change.

 **Scenario F:** Purchase Order with 1 Line, and 2 Changes (Delivery Date-Time and Ship-To) From Which 1 (at least) is Rejected

 1. An authenticated _customer_ creates a _purchase order_ with 1 _line_;
-2. The _seller_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
+2. The _supplier_ confirms the _line_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
 3. The _customer_ requests a delivery date-time change and a ship-to change;
-4. The _seller_ rejects the delivery date-time change and/or a ship-to change change, the _customer_ gets the details of previously confirmed _purchase order_ without any changes.
+4. The _supplier_ rejects the delivery date-time change and/or a ship-to change change, the _customer_ gets the details of previously confirmed _purchase order_ without any changes.

 **Scenario G:** Purchase Order with 3 Lines, 1 Quantity Change on the 2nd Line Rejected, and 2 Changes (Delivery Date-Time and Ship-To) on the 3rd Line Confirmed

 1. An authenticated _customer_ creates a _purchase order_ with 3 _lines_;
-2. The _seller_ confirms the 3 _lines_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
+2. The _supplier_ confirms the 3 _lines_, the _customer_ is notified and gets the details of the confirmed _purchase order_.
 3. The _customer_ requests a quantity change in the 2nd _line_, and a delivery date-time change and a ship-to change in the 3rd line;
-4. The _seller_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change in the 3rd line, the _customer_ is notified and gets the details of the confirmed _purchase order_ with the quantity change in the 2nd _line_, but without the delivery date-time change and the ship-to change in the 3rd line.
+4. The _supplier_ rejects the quantity change in the 2nd _line_, but confirms the delivery date-time change and the ship-to change in the 3rd line, the _customer_ is notified and gets the details of the confirmed _purchase order_ with the quantity change in the 2nd _line_, but without the delivery date-time change and the ship-to change in the 3rd line.

 **Scenario H:** Retrieve the UUID of a Purchase Order based on its `purchaseOrderNumber`